First-time orders require a one-time only $40 artwork file creation fee.

 Lago Vista, Tx.
 78645

-Regarding the $40 first time artwork fee – most all art created by a service does NOT include vector elements for printing WHITE INK which is a required under-layer to print on transparent item like our wands.
+Regarding the $40 first time artwork fee – most all art created by a service does NOT include vector elements for printing WHITE INK which is a required under-layer to print on a transparent item like our wands.
 Further, I find often that the original art file supplied to you as a client often does not include the fonts and elements as separate graphic pieces.
-In some cases, I then must recreate many graphic elements. in this situation artwork creation is charged at $40 per hour.
+In some cases, I then must recreate many graphic elements. in this situation, artwork creation is charged at $40 per hour.

-* Image above does not show all color, and is only representative.
+* Image above does not show all color and is only representative.

 Lime Green (light green)

 A slightly black outline around the yellow letters makes them stand out more clearly.

 The following is an example of problems that art & color can have when printing on transparent products.
 With most artwork the white color you see is not printed because it is the preexisting paper color.
 We must modify the art to add white layers or zones, as well as ‘under’ all colors.
 The example bear below had only black in the art.
 The white had to be added.
 Medium to dark color logos/artworks can be hard to read.

 Above is the original art as it appears on paper.